 718.442.4301

-The historic rehabilitation of this landmark structure created a 104-unit senior housing facility with the
+The historic rehabilitation of this landmark structure created a 104-unit older adults housing facility with the

 support services for low and moderate income individuals and couples.
 There are also market rate units.
 It was developed in partnership with the Arker/Domain Companies.
 The site abuts the Staten Island Greenbelt and is a lovely serene setting.